Sitefinity/mvc-samples/CustomImageWidget/README.md

      var designerModule = angular.module('designer');
      angular.module('designer').requires.push('sfFields');
      angular.module('designer').requires.push('sfSelectors');

+     //// NOTE: Use this code only with Sitefinity version 9.1 or above.
+Otherwise the "ngSanitize" module should no be included. angular.module('designer').requires.push('ngSanitize');
     ````

 More information about widget designer framework that Feather provides could be found [here](http://docs.sitefinity.com/feather-widget-designers-framework).